 - Training and Training Support: Plan, resource, and implement a cohesive integrated strategy to train military and civilian personnel to maximize the effectiveness of the doctrine, manpower, and personnel to fight, operate, and maintain the equipment throughout the life cycle.

 - Computer Resources Support: Identify, plan, resource, and acquire facilities, hardware, software, documentation, manpower, and personnel necessary for planning and management of mission-critical computer hardware and software systems.

-- Facilities and Infrastructure: Identify, plan, resource, and acquire facilities to enable training, maintenance, and storage to maximize effectiveness of system operation and the logistic support system at the lowest LCC.
+- Facilities and Infrastructure: Identity, plan, resource, and acquire facilities to enable training, maintenance, and storage to maximize the effectiveness of system operation and the logistic support system at the lowest LCC.
 Identify and prepare plans for the acquisition of facilities to enable responsive support for the Warfighter.

-- Packaging, Handling, Storage, and Transportation (PHST): Identify, plan, resource, and acquire packaging/preservation, handling, storage, and transportation requirements to maximize availability and usability of the materiel to include support items whenever they are needed for training or the mission.
+- Packaging, Handling, Storage, and Transportation (PHST): Identify, plan, resource, and acquire packaging/preservation, handling, storage, and transportation requirements to maximize availability and usability of the material to include support items whenever they are needed for training or the mission.

 The Acquisition Strategy and Life Cycle Sustainment Plan (LCSP) will ensure that the requirements for each of the elements of ILS are properly planned, resourced, and implemented.
 These actions will enable the system to achieve the operational readiness levels required by the warfighter at the time of fielding and throughout the life cycle.